ProfBird/CS246-CourseMaterials/Labs/Lab3/Assignment3Instructions2025.md

 - Each team member should recruit a tester, or at least be involved in recruiting testers.
 - Each team member should write at least one paragraph of the testing report.

+But the UI testing should be done as a group and all testers should give feedback on all UX diagrams.

 ## Submission

 Submit the following files on Moodle: